SELF-EMPLOYED? HERE’S WHAT TO WATCH OUT FOR WITH YOUR MORTGAGE APPLICATION

 You’ll need to show where it’s come from.
 This means a template letter from your gifter, and proof of where their funds have come from, in addition to proof that you’ve received them.

-It’s not enough to show a large sum in one of your accounts if you can’t show where it came from.
+It’s not enough to show a large sum in one of your self-employed accounts for a mortgage if you can’t show where it came from.
 Thinking about this now will save a headache later on.
 If you are receiving any part of your deposit as a gift you will need a letter from the gifter (normally a parent or relative) stating:

 Meet your lender / mortgage broker